Kakya/Portfolio/README.md

 # Portfolio
-Welcome to the aggregate collection of all my code work for both in class work and side projects.
+This is the collection of all my mathematical work.
+Currently populated with Abstract Algebra and Linear Algebra work.
-In many ways, this represents my body of work.
-Data Structures contains code for implementing various data structures.
-C-Code contains a variety of low-level code.
-Identity Map contains source code for work on an identity mapping project.
+LA: Linear Algebra.
+AA: Abstract Algebra.